Moist Peach Bundt Cake From Scratch

 Instructions

-- Preheat your oven to 350 degrees with the rack in the center.
-Prepare a 12-cup Bundt pan by greasing it with shortening and dusting with flour or by using a non-stick cooking spray with flour added.
+- Prep.
+Preheat your oven to 350°F (175°C) with the rack in the center.
+Prepare a 12-cup Bundt pan by greasing it with shortening and dusting with flour or using a non-stick cooking spray with flour added.

-- Cream the butter and sugar together on medium-high for 3-5 minutes until light and fluffy. add the eggs, one at a time, mixing on medium.
-Add the almond extract or vanilla if using.
+- Make the batter.
+In a large mixing bowl, cream the butter and sugar on medium-high speed for 3-5 minutes until light and fluffy.
+Then, add the eggs, one at a time, mixing on medium speed after each addition.
+Add the almond or vanilla extract.

-- In a separate bowl, combine the dry ingredients (the flour, salt, and baking powder).
-Add the dry ingredients to the butter mixture on low speed, 1/3 at a time, alternating with the milk.
-Finally, stir in the peaches by hand.
-Transfer batter into prepared pan.
+- Combine the dry ingredients.
+Whisk together the dry ingredients in a separate bowl: flour, salt, and baking powder.
+Add the dry ingredients to the butter mixture in three parts, alternating with the milk.
+Begin and end with the dry ingredients, mixing on low speed.
+Finally, stir in the diced peaches by hand.

-- Bake 45-55 minutes until a toothpick inserted into the cake comes out clean or with a few moist crumbs.
-Allow to cool in the pan for fifteen minutes, then carefully turn out onto a cooling rack.
-Allow it to cool for 1 hour before frosting.
+- Bake.
+Transfer the batter to the prepared Bundt pan, spreading it evenly.
+Bake for 45-55 minutes until a toothpick inserted into the cake comes out clean or with a few moist crumbs.
+Let it cool in the pan for 15 minutes, then carefully turn it out onto a cooling rack.
+Let it cool completely for about 1 hour before frosting.